thecodechaser/math-magicians/README.md

 - Run the following commands as listed in your terminal:
 - `npm install`
 - `npm run start # this will make webpack watching for your changes in code`
-- `npm start #This is to run the tests on the count method`

 ## Visit And Open Files